Amla Powder - Fine Ground - Dissolves Completely in Water

 Culinary uses: The fibrous fruit can be eaten raw, but is more commonly pickled or softened with oil, salt, and spices.
 They can also be soaked in sugar syrup until they become candied.

-Other uses: This organic amalaki fruit powder is packed with antioxidants and a high concentration of vitamin C and has been used in Ayurvedic practices.
+Other uses: This organic amalaki fruit powder is packed with vitamin C and has been used in Ayurvedic practices.
 Its high tannin content also makes it suitable for inks, dyes, shampoos, and hair oils.

 Make Amla Powder Tea: Boil ½ tsp in 8 oz water for 10 minutes, steep it for about an hour, filter it and then drink it.